Skip to main content

 init

-Scaffold a new function directory from the hello world template.
+Scaffold a new function directory from an embedded template.
+Runs interactively by default.

 Arguments: